 With beautiful national parks, jungles that are home to the elusive Bengal tiger, fantastic beaches and age-old plantations, Bangladesh is as diverse and interesting as the people who call it home.
 If you use common sense, your travels are likely to be safe and without incident.

-Armed robbery is probably the second most common crime, but obviously much more dangerous.
-The areas of Gulshan and Banani in Dhaka have experienced an increased number of these types of thefts, which mostly target westerners (or those who are perceived as such).
-Passengers of rickshaws, CNGs or taxis, especially at night, are particularly vulnerable to being attacked and robbed at gunpoint.
-Avoid public transportation when traveling alone.
+Armed robbery is the second-most common crime, and obviously much more dangerous.
+There have been reports of an increase in the number of these types of thefts in Gulshan and Banani, two of Dhaka's wealthiest areas.
+Passengers of rickshaws, CNGs or taxis, especially at night, are particularly vulnerable to armed robberies.

-If you are a victim of a crime you can enlist the help of local law enforcement, however keep in mind that there have been some reports of officials abusing their authority and general corruption.
-If you visit a police station, you should avoid doing so alone.
-You should also be sure to carry a copy of your passport, visa and other important travel documents on you at all times so that if you are required to show identification you will be able to do so immediately.
-This may occur anywhere and at any time, and there are designated check posts throughout the country, especially in Dhaka so be prepared.
+If you are a victim of a crime, can contact the local police, however, keep in mind there have been reports of officials abusing their authority and general corruption.
+If you visit a police station, don't go alone.
+Carry a copy of your passport, visa and other important travel documents in case you are required to show identification at designated check posts throughout the country.

 You can buy at home or while traveling, and claim online from anywhere in the world.
 With 150+ adventure activities covered and 24/7 emergency assistance.